deccico/bellatrix/docs/commands_use_tut.rst

 * Secret file
 	* Location <your_home>/.bellatrix/**secret**::

-		The file should contain your 'secret access key' (a string with an approximate length of 50 characters) and is part of your AWS security credentials.
+		The file should contain your 'secret access key' (a string with an approximate length of 50 characters).
+		It is part of your AWS security credentials.
 		Please sign into: \nhttps://aws-portal.amazon.com/gp/aws/developer/account/index.html?action=access-key
 		in order to get your secret file.